A Positive Quote for Now

 This is my brother Paddy with his wife when they were dating.

-I can't recall what wrong I did one time in 1999 here at home.
-All I remember is Dad pinching me on my hand for the wrongdoing as my immediate elder brother Paddy watched from a distance.
+One day in 1999, Dad pinched me as Paddy watched from a distance.
 And lo!
-Paddy used the incident to tease me later on.
+Paddy teased me about the pinching later on.
 Whenever I did something that displeased him, he would tell me that was why Dad had pinched me.

-I must have been glad to hear about that incident because I vividly remember resolving that if Paddy ever teased me again about Dad pinching me, I would remind him of how he had been slapped for riding on the back of a pickup.
-But Paddy was a clever teenager, for he never teased me again about Dad pinching me.
-He knew how I would retaliate.
+I must have been delighted to hear that because I remember making up my mind that if Paddy teased me again about Dad pinching me, I would remind him of the slapping he had gotten from the pickup driver.
+But he was a clever teenager, for he never mentioned the pinching again.

-RECOMMENDATION: If you've enjoyed the above story, you might also enjoy another one on "How I Grew Up With My Siblings".
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Sibling Shenanigans".

 ---------------------------------------------------------------------